 In 2021, West Virginia passed Senate Bill 231, a bill sponsored by Senator Takubo to amend several sections of the state's Medical Cannabis Act, as enacted in 2017.
 Senate Bill 231 amended various parts of the West Virginia Medical Cannabis Bill, including approved qualifying medical conditions and patient fees.
 It also made some required changes to the state's Medical Marijuana Program, which made patient registration available to eligible persons.

 The first West Virginia medical cannabis dispensary opened in November 2021, making the beginning of legal medical cannabis sales in the state.
 In January 2023, Senator Caputo introduced Senate Bill 167, a bill seeking to legalize marijuana production, sales, and consumption for recreational purposes.
-As of May 2023, this bill was pending at the Judiciary.
+However, the bill ultimately died at the Senate Judiciary Committee.